Set up MySQL master-slave replication

 #service mysqld start

-- Once your mysqld service has been started, set your mysql server root password with following commands:
+- After the mysqld service has been started, set your mysql server root password by using following commands:

 /usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h web01 password 'new-password'